Hotels4Teams

 Which hotels near Spire Institute are good for team or group travel?

 Several hotels near Spire Institute accommodate team and group travel.
-Towneplace Suites by Marriott Geneva (0.3 mi) offers meeting space, complimentary breakfast, and on-site laundry.
-Wingate by Wyndham Geneva at SPIRE Academy (0.57 mi) offers meeting space, complimentary breakfast, and on-site laundry.
-Wingate by Wyndham Geneva at SPIRE Academy (0.57 mi) offers meeting space, complimentary breakfast, and on-site laundry.
+Towneplace Suites by Marriott Geneva (0.3 mi, from $138/night), Wingate by Wyndham Geneva at SPIRE Academy (0.57 mi, from $101/night), and Wingate by Wyndham Geneva at SPIRE Academy (0.57 mi, from $110/night) all offer meeting space, complimentary breakfast, and on-site laundry.

 Are there extended-stay hotels near Spire Institute?

-Yes — several extended-stay hotels are available near Spire Institute.
-Towneplace Suites by Marriott Geneva (0.3 mi) offers a full kitchen and on-site laundry.
-Residence Inn by Marriott Cleveland Mentor (30.29 mi) offers a full kitchen and on-site laundry.
+Yes — Towneplace Suites by Marriott Geneva (0.3 mi, from $138/night) and Residence Inn by Marriott Cleveland Mentor (30.29 mi, from $188/night) are all extended-stay properties near Spire Institute, with full kitchens and on-site laundry.

 Are there any walkable hotels near Spire Institute?